interchange/interchange-extras/mailchimp/README.md

 This integrates Interchange with MailChimp API version 3, and Mandrill API version 1.

+See POD in various tags and modules for documentation.

 ## Requirements

 - Perl 5.20 or higher